buildout/buildout.github.com/source/docs/recipelist.rst

 Buildout Recipes
 ================

-This is a list of Buildout recipes commonly used for Python & Zope projects.
+This is a list of Buildout recipes commonly used for Python projects.

 You can see a list of `recipes in PyPI site
 <http://pypi.python.org/pypi?:action=browse&show=all&c=512>`_